 The bounds of human imagination

 Do you think you can create an imaginary creature which is completely different from existing ones in this world?
 A unicorn looks like a subspecies of horse; a dragon is just a big lizard with wings.
+You see?
+They are imaginary but not so creative creatures.
 I think this question well expresses the bounds of human imagination.
 It’s very difficult or almost impossible for us even to imagine something we’ve never known.
 Today’s topic is a trap we’re likely to encounter in this information overload era.

 When I was a college student, it always took time to write essays because I had to struggle with many books for evidence.
 Now, Google can make surveillance more quickly and accurately.
 It’s definitely true we can easily get much more information on the internet, but here is a trap we need to watch out.
 The range of information we access to gets narrower because we can’t imagine information we’ve never known; nor search for such information even on the internet.
 Making matters worse, the internet only provides information related to our interest.
 On the contrary, in the newspaper for example, we can access to news we don’t know from headings laid out around the article we want to read.